mspeculatrix/SmartParallel-328PB/README.md

 (Dec)

-1			PING - prompts the SP to send back the string 'SER_PONG'.
+1			PING - prompts the SP to send back the string SER_PONG.

-2			DISABLE ACK - tell SP not to use the ACK signal when talking to printer
+2			DISABLE ACK - tell SP not to use the ACK signal when talking to printer.
+Responds with message: PIF_ACK_DISABLED

-3 			ENABLE ACK - tell SP to use the ACK signal when taling to printer
+3 			ENABLE ACK - tell SP to use the ACK signal when taling to printer.
+Responds with message: PIF_ACK_ENABLED

-4			AUTOFEED DISABLE - turn off Autofeed on the printer
+4			AUTOFEED DISABLE - turn off Autofeed on the printer.
+Responds with message: PIF_AF_DISABLED

-5			AUTOFEED ENABLE - turn on Autofeed on the printer
+5			AUTOFEED ENABLE - turn on Autofeed on the printer.
+Responds with message: PIF_AF_DISABLED

 8			PRINT MODE NORMAL - set standard 80-column mode